kubernetes/contributor-site/content/en/events/2023/kcsna/_index.md

 at the
 <a href="https://www.hyatt.com/en-US/hotel/illinois/hyatt-regency-mccormick-place/chimc" rel="noopener noreferrer" target="_blank">Hyatt Regency McCormick Place</a>.

-The Summit will be a loosely organized event with a [relaxed schedule](/events/2023/kcsna/schedule), including a Steering AMA, several hours of Unconference Sessions, potential SIG and WG meetings, and a Documentation Sprint.
+The Summit will be a healthy mix of [submitted talks](/events/2023/kcsna/schedule/#cfp), several hours of unconference sessions, potential SIG and WG meetings, and a documentation sprint.
 This will be followed by a [Contributor Social](/events/2023/kcsna/social) with games and refreshments.

 This page will be updated as more activities are scheduled.
 If you have questions or comments, please reach out to the Summit Staff by emailing